udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/lesson-4-ingesting-and-organizing-data-in-a-lakehouse/exercises/concept4-spark-glue-joins/README.md

 Check out our newly created join!

-Connect the **Customer Trusted Zone** node
+Connect the **Customer Trusted Zone** node.

-Click Add Condition
+Click Add Condition.

-Choose the join fields you identified earlier to join accelerometer and customer
+Choose the join fields you identified earlier to join accelerometer and customer.

-* Click the data target (Accelerometer Trusted zone)
-* You should see the data target properties tab open
-* Notice that the option **Do not update the Data Catalog** has been selected

 Congratulations!
 You have created a join that will automatically drop Accelerometer rows unless they can be joined to a customer record in the **Trusted Zone:**